 Town Tours & Village Walks is a series of free summer strolls through historic neighborhoods, hamlets, villages and sites.
-This summer, you can explore Chester County's heritage on Thursday evenings, June 14th- August 30th.
-Tours generally last 50 minutes and begin at 5:30 pm with the last tour leaving at 7:00 pm unless daylight allows for additional tours.
+This summer you can explore Chester County's heritage on Thursday evenings, June 13th - August 29th.
 Each tour is designed to inform, entertain and increase awareness of Chester County's rich heritage and historic landscape.
-A number of our sites offer a selection of restaurants and shops to enjoy after your tour.
-CCHS is celebrating their 125th anniversary.
-On August 23rd we will feature our first ever Lecture & Supper as a new Town Tour offering.
+A number of our sites offer a good selection of restaurants and shops to enjoy after your tour.